ramatjob/VutureProject/README.md

 ### How to check the reports ###

-Under the project base folder, you can find the `target` folder (In my case, it is C:\MyProjects\VutureProject).
+Under the project base folder, you can find the `target` folder (In my case, it is `C:\MyProjects\VutureProject`).
 So under the `target` folder, please navigate to `/cucumber-reports/advanced-reports/cucumber-html-reports/overview-features.html`

-For example, in my local machine, `VolkswagenInsurancePortal` project is kept under `C:\MyProjects\VutureProject`.
+For example, in my local machine, `VutureProject` project is kept under `C:\MyProjects\VutureProject`.
 So the report will be available in the `C:\MyProjects\VutureProject\target\cucumber-reports\advanced-reports\cucumber-html-reports\overview-features.html`

 So open the `overview-features.html` in any browser, it will show you the full test execution report